saiprasanna-pachava1802/DynamicWebPlatform/README.md

 Keep the system modular and maintainable (clear separation of Java servlets, JSP views, JDBC data access, and front-end assets) to simplify future feature additions.

-Provide an easy deployment path on Apache Tomcat so colleges can host the platform on-premise or on cloud VMs.
 --
 ## Overview